Master Greg Macy, Master Instructor

 Mr. Robinson began training at age ten at Mile High Karate in Thornton, Colorado.
 He earned a 2nd degree black belt and started teaching his own classes at age 15.
 He joined Ripple Effect as an instructor in November 2013, just after the school’s grand opening in Fort Collins.
 After 18 months of instruction, leadership and training, Mr. Robinson earned his 3rd degree black belt in 2015.

 In December of 2015, Mr. Robinson graduated from CSU with a Bachelor’s degree in Business Administration, with concentrations in Finance and Accounting.
-His extracurricular talents extend from illustration to backflips.
-He’s got some pretty nice dance moves, too.
-(Seriously.
-Check it out.)
+His extracurricular talents extend from illustration to backflips to balloon breaking.

 Mr. Cole Worth, Instructor